anupamaaas/ECG/IDFT/README.md

 # Inverse Discrete Fourier Transform

-The code has been written to prove the accuracy of thr function "fft" in MATLAB.
+The code has been written to prove the accuracy of the function "fft" in MATLAB.
 The required ECG signal has been obtained from [Physionet.org](https://archive.physionet.org/cgi-bin/atm/ATM)

 Observation:
 * Plot 1 represents the Magnitude of the FFT of the given ECG signal and plot 2 represents the recreated version of the ECG signal provided from its DFT.